Saves time and wiring costs with peer-to-peer communications

-- Active communication with patented Active OPC Server
+Active communication with MX-AOPC UA Server

-- Easy mass deployment and configuration with ioSearch utility
+Easy mass deployment and configuration with ioSearch utility

-- UL/cUL Class I Division 2, ATEX Zone 2 certification
+Class I Division 2, ATEX Zone 2 certification

-Daisy-chained Ethernet I/O Connection
+Daisy-Chained Ethernet I/O Connection

-Saving Time and Wiring Costs with Peer-to-Peer Communications
+Save Time and Wiring Costs with Peer-to-Peer Communications

 In remote automation applications, the control room and sensors are often far removed, making wiring over long distances a constant challenge.
-With peer-to-peer networking, users may now map a pair of ioLogik E1200 series modules so that input values will be directly transferred to output channels, greatly simplifying the wiring process and reducing wiring costs.
+With peer-to-peer networking, users may now map a pair of ioLogik Series modules so that input values will be directly transferred to output channels, greatly simplifying the wiring process and reducing wiring costs.

-User-definable Modbus/TCP Addressing for Painless Upgrading of Existing Systems
+User-Definable Modbus TCP Addressing for Painless Upgrading of Existing Systems

-For Modbus devices that are controlled and detected by fixed addresses, users need to spend a vast amount of time researching and verifying the configurations.
-Users need to locate each deviceâs networking details like I/O channels, or vendor-defined addresses to enable the initial or start address of a SCADA system or PLC.
-The ioLogik E1200, with user-definable Modbus/TCP addressing, offers greater flexibility, and setup is easy.
+For Modbus devices that are controlled and detected by fixed addresses, users need to spend a vast amount of time researching and verifying initial configurations.
+Users need to locate each device’s networking details, such as I/O channels or vendor-defined addresses, to enable the initial or start address of a SCADA system or PLC.
+Devices that support user-definable Modbus TCP addressing offer greater flexibility and easier setup.
 Instead of worrying about individual devices, users simply configure the function and address map to fit their needs.

 When used with MX-AOPC UA Server, devices can use active push communications when communicating changes in state and/or events to a SCADA system.
 Unlike a polling system, when using a push architecture for communications with a SCADA system, messages will only be delivered when changes in state or configured events occur, resulting in higher accuracy and lower amounts of data that need to be transferred.